rayglover-ibm/cuda-bindings/docs/blog-article-pt3.md

 2. Set `add` on the object template to pointe to `mwe::add`
 3. Create and instance of `m`, and assign it to the module prototype.

-You may notice the similarities with the Python binding; line 2 is almost identical.
+You may notice the similarities with the Python binding; `(2)` is almost identical.
 Again, since `coofoo::add` actually returns `maybe<int>` rather than `int`, we write a v8pp converter for the generic `maybe<T>` template which will throw a Javascript exception if an incoming `maybe<T>` holds an error, _or_ recursively convert `T` to a `v8::Value` (which in our case is a one step conversion from `int` to a `v8::Number`.)
 For v8pp, these conversion specializations are fairly easy to write, although you should become familiar with some core V8 concepts like _isolates_, _scopes_ and _handles_, which are described in the V8 [embedder's guide](https://github.com/v8/v8/wiki/Embedder's%20Guide#handles-and-garbage-collection) before you write your own.

 <br>